skuubydooby/Jelly/documentation-payload/Jelly/opsec/topping.md

 ## Process topping in Jelly

-Jelly has abstracted process injection into its own project and has the following techniques implemented:
+Jelly has abstracted process topping into its own project and has the following techniques implemented:
 - CreateRemoteThread
 - QueueUserAPC (early bird)
 - NtCreateThreadEx (via Syscalls)

-As an operator, sometimes one injection technique is more desirable than another.
-To facilitate this, the [`get_injection_techniques`](/agents/Jelly/commands/get_injection_techniques) command will list all currently loaded injection techniques the agent knows about.
-Similarly, [`set_injection_technique`](/agents/Jelly/commands/set_injection_technique) will update the currently used injection technique throughout all post-exploitation jobs.
+As an operator, sometimes one topping technique is more desirable than another.
+To facilitate this, the [`get_topping_techniques`](/agents/Jelly/commands/get_topping_techniques) command will list all currently loaded topping techniques the agent knows about.
+Similarly, [`set_injection_technique`](/agents/Jelly/commands/set_injection_technique) will update the currently used topping technique throughout all post-exploitation jobs.

 ## Commands Leveraging topping

-All of Jelly's [fork and run commands](/agents/Jelly/opsec/forkandrun/) use injection to inject into a sacrificial process; however, there are additional commands that inject into other processes.
+All of Jelly's [fork and run commands](/agents/Jelly/opsec/forkandrun/) use topping to inject into a sacrificial process; however, there are additional commands that inject into other processes.
 Those commands are:

 - [`assembly_inject`](/agents/Jelly/commands/assembly_inject/)
 - [`inject`](/agents/Jelly/commands/inject/)